 Timeline of the universe Using observatories on the earth and in space, astronomers have been able to study the nature of the cosmos in unprecedented detail.
 By analysing the motion of distant galaxies, they have discovered that the whole cosmos is expanding under the influence of forces unleashed at its birth in the big bang.
 Combined with studies of the radiation left over from that primordial explosion, they have found that the universe was born 13.7bn years ago, give or take 200m years.
 Pinning down the date of creation with such precision is impressive, but scientists have gone much further.

 General relativity General relativity, or the general theory of relativity, is the geometric theory of gravitation published by Albert Einstein in 1916 and the current description of gravitation in modern physics.
 General relativity generalizes special relativity and Newton's law of universal gravitation, providing a unified description of gravity as a geometric property of space and time, or spacetime.
 In particular, the curvature of spacetime is directly related to the energy and momentum of whatever matter and radiation are present.
 The relation is specified by the Einstein field equations, a system of partial differential equations.
 Some predictions of general relativity differ significantly from those of classical physics, especially concerning the passage of time, the geometry of space, the motion of bodies in free fall, and the propagation of light.

-Einstein's theory has important astrophysical implications.
-History Albert Einstein developed the theories of special and general relativity.
+How Does Theta Work The scientific basis of ThetaHealing® consists of two main categories, quantum and epigenetic: Quantum StuffWe are quantum beings.
+This simple fact is the beginning of understanding how and why ThetaHealing® works.
+We are not merely physical beings, made of matter.
 Quantum mechanics Wavefunctions of the electron in a hydrogen atom at different energy levels.
 Quantum mechanics cannot predict the exact location of a particle in space, only the probability of finding it at different locations.
 The brighter areas represent a higher probability of finding the electron.
 Quantum mechanics (QM; also known as quantum physics, quantum theory, the wave mechanical model, or matrix mechanics), including quantum field theory, is a fundamental theory in physics which describes nature at the smallest scales of atoms and subatomic particles.
 Quantum mechanics gradually arose from theories to explain observations which could not be reconciled with classical physics, such as Max Planck's solution in 1900 to the black-body radiation problem, and from the correspondence between energy and frequency in Albert Einstein's 1905 paper which explained the photoelectric effect.
 History In 1838, Michael Faraday discovered cathode rays.